About the A8, A9, A10, and A11 compute-intensive instances

 Azure has two different deployment models for creating and working with resources: Resource Manager and classic.
 This article covers using both models, but Microsoft recommends that most new deployments use the Resource Manager model.

-High-performance hardware – The Azure datacenter hardware that runs these instances is designed and optimized for compute-intensive and network-intensive applications, including high-performance computing (HPC) cluster applications, modeling, and simulations.
+High-performance hardware – The Azure datacenter hardware that runs these instances is designed and optimized for compute-intensive and network-intensive applications, including high-performance computing (HPC) and batch applications, modeling, and large-scale simulations.

-RDMA network connection for MPI applications – You can set up the A8 and A9 instances to communicate with other A8 and A9 instances over a low-latency, high-throughput network in Azure that is based on remote direct memory access (RDMA) technology.
-This feature can boost the performance of certain Linux and Windows Message Passing Interface (MPI) applications .
+RDMA network connection for MPI applications – Set up the A8 and A9 instances to communicate with other A8 and A9 instances over a low-latency, high-throughput network in Azure that is based on remote direct memory access (RDMA) technology.
+This feature can boost the performance of certain Linux and Windows Message Passing Interface (MPI) applications.

-Support for Linux and Windows HPC clusters – Deploy cluster management and job scheduling software on the A8, A9, A10, and A11 instances in Azure to create a stand-alone HPC cluster or to add capacity to an on-premises cluster.
+Support for HPC clusters – Deploy cluster management and job scheduling software on the A8, A9, A10, and A11 instances in Azure to create a stand-alone HPC cluster or to add capacity to an on-premises cluster.

 A10 and A11 instances have the same performance optimizations and specifications as the A8 and A9 instances.
 However, they do not include access to the RDMA network in Azure.
 They are designed for HPC applications that do not require constant and low-latency communication between nodes, also known as parametric or embarrassingly parallel applications.